FluxML/Flux.jl/docs/src/training/training.md

 ## Datasets

-The `data` argument provides a collection of data to train with (usually a set of inputs `x` and a target outputs `y`).
+The `data` argument provides a collection of data to train with (usually a set of inputs `x` and target outputs `y`).
 For example, here's a dummy data set with only one data point:

 ```julia
 x = rand(784)